hayesowen503/Captsone_2026_Robotic_Platforms_Program_Files/README.md

-# Welcome to the complete collection of software files for Purdue ENGT480/481 capstone project: Robotics Biomimetic Neck Platforms.
+# Welcome to the complete collection of software files for Purdue ENGT480/481 capstone project: Robotic Biomimetic Neck Platforms.